Learn more about your rights as an immigrant and your labor rights as a domestic worker:

 Click on a topic to learn more about your rights as a domestic worker:

-How can I protect myself as a domestic worker?
+How can I protect my labor rights as a domestic worker?

 • Have a written agreement about your job that explains the hours, duties, pay, time-off, and and other details about your work agreement.
 For an example agreement, go to our page on Fair Contracts for Domestic Work.